go-nunu/nunu/docs/en/architecture.md

 - `internal/service` (or `logic`): Services that implement specific business logic and call the data access layer (repository).
 - `internal/model` (or `entity`): Data models that define the data structures needed by the business logic layer.
 - `internal/repository` (or `dao`): Data access objects that encapsulate database operations and provide CRUD operations on the data.
-- `internal/middleware`: Middleware used for handling requests and responses, such as logging, CORS, and signing.

 ## Dependency Injection